-Forget sandy beaches: This wild stretch of the Oregon coast is all about frothy waves crashing into basalt headlands.
+Forget sandy beaches.
+This wild stretch of the Oregon coast is all about frothy waves crashing into basalt headlands, and passing grey whales.

-Dress in lots of warm layers for your whale watching excursion.
-The cold wind up on those headlands can be brutal.
-See our storm-watching essentials for ideas of dressing for the area.
+Stay warm and dry: Dress in lots of warm layers while whale watching from shore; the cold wind up on those headlands can be brutal!
+See our storm-watching essentials for ideas of dressing for blustery days.

-Stop in at the Whale Watching Center (an Oregon state park) where knowledgeable rangers will help you spot grays as they blow, spy hop and breach.
-To book a whale watching boat trip, check out Whale Research EcoExcursions.
+Learn from whale experts: Stop in at the Whale Watching Center (an Oregon state park) where knowledgeable rangers will help you spot grays as they blow, spy hop and breach.
+Open Weds-Sun, 10am-4pm.

 Where to Stay